Knoblauchpilze/bsgalone/README.md

 # bsgalone

-Yet another copy of a famous game which will be probably not as polished and not as fun as the original.
-This time we try out: [Battlestar Galactica Online](https://www.mmorpg.com/battlestar-galactica-online).
+This project aims at replicating the classic space shooter game [Battlestar Galactica Online](https://www.mmorpg.com/battlestar-galactica-online).
+It is not meant as a commercial project.

 # What is the game about?